Chateau de Valencay, Indre visitors guide

-Chateau de Valencay
+Explore the Chateau de Valencay

 History of Valencay Castle

-The castle was originally built in the 15th century, on a smaller scale than the current castle, then substantially rebuilt in the first half of the 16th century (by the same Estampes family), predominantly in the renaissance style that was fashionable at the time.
+The castle was originally built in the 15th century by Robert II d'Estampes on the site of a manor house, then substantially rebuilt in the renaissance style popular at that time the first half of the 16th century (by the same Estampes family).

-It was subsequently acquired in 1747 by the Scottish banker John Law, a fascinating character who was a brilliant banker, but who was also responsible for the virtual financial collapse of France in the 18th century in what became known as the Mississippi Bubble (not unlike the financial 'bubbles' that we have seen in recent years, that usually result in serious financial troubles when the 'bubble bursts').
+The Chateau de Valencay was subsequently acquired in 1747 by the Scottish banker John Law, a fascinating character who was a brilliant banker, but who was also responsible for the virtual financial collapse of France in the 18th century in what became known as the Mississippi Bubble (not unlike the financial 'bubbles' that we have seen in recent years, that usually result in serious financial troubles when the 'bubble bursts').

 In 1803 the castle was purchased by the diplomat Charles Maurice de Talleyrand - one of Napoleon's most important ministers.
 It was at this time, when Talleyrand was entertaining the great and the good among the leaders of Europe in the castle, that King Ferdinand VII of Spain and his family were held captive for several years, on the orders of Napoleon.